gcazaciuc/redux-fractal/README.md

         createStore: (props) => createStore(rootReducer, initialState),
         mapDispatchToProps: (dispatch) => {
             // ALL actions dispatched via 'dispatch' function above have the component key tagged to the action.
-            // You can see that by inspecting action.meta.triggerComponentKey in redux dev tools.
+            // You can see that by inspecting action.meta.reduxFractalTriggerComponent in redux dev tools.
             // All local actions are dispatched also on the global store
             // You must return an object containing the keys that will become props to the component just like in react redux 'connect' return {